jasvithaBuggana/JasvithaBuggana/README.md

 ## Hi there, Welcome to my GitHub 👋
 ### About Me
 I am Jasvitha Buggana, a dedicated Software Development Engineer with over 3 years of experience at leading technology companies like **Infosys** and **Unisys**.
-Throughout my career, I have had the privilege of collaborating with esteemed clients such as **HSBC** and **NTT Data**.
+Throughout my career, I have had the privilege of collaborating with esteemed clients such as **HSBC**, **Renault** and **DNB**.
 My work primarily focuses on automating CI/CD pipelines, developing machine learning modules, creating innovative features to reduce manual effort, and resolving complex bugs to enhance system efficiency.

 I am passionate about leveraging technology to solve real-world problems and continuously strive to learn and apply new skills.
 My goal is to contribute to innovative projects that push the boundaries of what's possible in software development.